U.S. Government Information Links

 DES Cancer Registry

 The University of Chicago’s international research registry is specifically for women diagnosed with clear cell adenocarcinoma of the vagina or cervix.
 However, please check the site if you are a DES Daughter and have been diagnosed with a reproductive cancer to see if it should be registered to help in DES research.
-This website is being updated and will be back online shortly.

 Websites On Medical Issues, Endocrine Disruption and Environmental Health